BEEFY-JOE/AbletonLiveOnLinux/README.md

 1. Install your distro's lutris package, for Arch Linux;`sudo pacman -S lutris` **DO NOT USE THE FLATPACK VERSION AS THIS IS UNTESTED**

-2. Install Lutris' needed Wine dependencies, see [the lutris documentation for Arch](https://github.com/lutris/docs/blob/master/WineDependencies.md#archendeavourosmanjaroother-arch-derivatives)
+2. Install Lutris' needed Wine dependencies, see [the lutris documentation for Arch](https://github.com/lutris/docs/commit/898ca03715d2d5f170af83e714dfcc549820aa9f)

+**NOTE:** *Lutris changed their distribution dependencies page recently to say, just use proton-ge.
+This is not how I had setup my system when I had tested and got it working.
+Above, I am linking back to the previous commit before this change.
+To see the information in a readable view, change the view from RAW to Markdown in the WYSIWYG menu at the top of the file.*

 3. ### Install Ableton Live 12 via Lutris
     * Download Ableton Live 12 from your account downloads